zealtv/elevon/README.md

 ---

 elevon is the product of ongoing research.
-Expect breaking changes.
+Expect breaking changes and opaque usability for the time being.